MetazoaPhylogenomicsLab/MATEdb2/README.md

 ## MATEdb2 database

-Provisionally, links to data can be found in the `linksforMATEdb2.txt` file.
+Links to data can be found in the `linksforMATEdb2.txt` file.

 ## Data under embargo